dustinpfister/blog_posts/_posts/threejs-tetrahedron.md

 ## 2 - Tetrahedron Geometry and the position attribute

 Now that I have the basic section out of the way it is time to get into some not so basic examples then.
 In this section I am workijg out some code that has to do with somne subjects that have to do with the nature of the position attribute of the Tetrahedron Geometry class.
-If you do not know what the position attribute is then it would be a very good idea to read by post on this subject in general.
+If you do not know what the position attribute is then it would be a very good idea to [read by post on the position attribute in general](/2021/06/07/threejs-buffer-geometry-attributes-position/).
 However if you want me to save you a click real quick it is the attribite of a buffer geometry that has to do with the actual points in space, rather than the directions of the vector normals, the offset values that have to do with uv mapping, of any other kinds of geomerty attribute that one might run into when leaning a thung or two about buffer geometry in threejs.

 ### 2.1 - The count of points is 12 rather than 4 becuase it is NOT indexed